 The aim of my work, as indicated by this website, is to develop the core ideas required to solve the ecological crisis, thereby preserving life on Earth to the maximum possible extent.
 I am therefore strongly motivated to understand what life actually is – that is, to grasp its essential nature.
 Having pondered this venerable issue for several years, I feel the time has come to present my conclusions.
 This is my primary motivation for writing this document.

 A secondary motivation is to propose the initial ideas for a transformed biology that is consistent with a sustainable economy.
 For reasons to be explained below, the rise of capitalism has forced biologists to adopt a mechanistic posture that strips life of its distinctive elements.
-The current discipline does not study life in its entirety, but only the physical processes that underpin life and the non-purposeful behavior that results.
+The current discipline does not study life in its entirety, but only the physical processes that underpin life and its behavior.
 A new biology would move beyond this limited perspective and offer an unencumbered examination of the living world.